kubernetes/enhancements/keps/sig-architecture/4330-compatibility-versions/README.md

 - Support `--emulation-version` for Alpha features.
 Alpha feature are not designed to be upgradable, so we will not allow alpha features to be enabled when `--emulation-version` is set.
-- `--min-compatibility-version` will only applies to Beta and GA features.
+- `--min-compatibility-version` will only apply to Beta and GA features.
 Only Alpha features available in the current binary version will be available for enablement and are allowed to change in behavior across releases in ways that are incompatible with previous versions.